behnammohammadi/EasyHelper.RetryHttpClient/README.md

 $ dotnet add package EasyHelper.RetryHttpClient
 ```

-Now you can use SelectorAttribute in your code:
+Now you can use extensions in your code:
 ```csharp
 using EasyHelper.RetryHttpClient.Extensions;
 ```